postyou/Contao-Aggregator/README.md

 One annotation before we start
 ----------------------
 This tool will give you access to the APIs of Facebook, Twitter & Instagram.
-Please consider to onlyfetch data you actually uploaded yourself on these plattforms.
-Otherwise you won't comply with the plattform policies.
+Please consider to fetch only data you actually own and you have uploaded yourselves on these plattforms.
+You are responsible to comply at any time with the plattform policies of the respective companies.

 Installation
 ----------------------